Tetragnatha versicolor: Construction

-Reproduction and Life Cycle
+Reproduction and life cycle

 Egg sacs of T. versicolor are laid in May, June, and July.
 Mating can occur many times throughout a single lifespan.
 The egg sacs are each around 5–6 mm in diameter and are of greenish/whitish color.
 Each egg sac may contain as many as 103 eggs, each around 0.66 mm in diameter.
 Mature spiders can be found from April to September.
 It is unclear how long T. versicolor can live, but it is speculated that they can live at least a year.
 Once spiderlings hatch, they will molt several times before reaching maturity.

 Mating

-Courtship and Copulation
+Courtship and copulation

 For T. versicolor, courtship is very subtle or non-existent.
 Most spiders will readily mate with each other once placed within close proximity.
 Typically, males will approach the female and her web.
 The female will be oriented towards the male's point of contact towards the web.
 Sensing the male's presence through vibrations, the female can either chase the male away or proceed with mating.
 If the male isn't chased away, the male will continue to advance towards the female and mating will occur.
 The two will approach each other rapidly with their chelicerae held apart.
 Then, grappling with their cheliceral fangs will occur.
 Soon after, a ventral-to-ventral mating position will be taken.
 The male inserts his palp by using his third pair of legs to pull the female's abdomen closer.
 While the male inserts his left and right palps into the female's reproductive tracts, the hematodochae will rapidly inflate and deflate.
 Usually the male palps will be inserted multiple times.
 Sperm release then occurs.

-Effect of Female Mating History on Mating
+Effect of female mating history on mating

 In addition to the fact that most T. versicolor will mate with little to no signs of courtship, the likelihood that two spiders will mate is not influenced by female mating history.
 However, male behavior towards female spiders was significantly different depending on if the female was a virgin or not.
 Males turned out to spend more time in copula with virgin females.
 Time spent in copula with virgin females was nearly double time spent with non-virgin females.
 Total copulation time is not affected by other variables like male/female body size or age.
 In addition, length of each palp insertion and number of palp insertions was affected by female mating history.
 Virgins experienced fewer long palp insertions and fewer insertions overall.
 In contrast, sperm release is not affected by female mating history.